 If you’ve started an apartment search online, you’ll notice plenty of information about selected properties — often including a location’s rated walkability.
 Places with high walk scores and quality public modes of transportation mean never having to make a monthly car payment or afford pricey vehicle repairs.
 Who really enjoys sitting in traffic when they can read, work or just surf social media while seated on the bus or subway?
 This plays a major factor into the satisfaction of renters, as we’ve written about in the past.

 Believe it or not, not every location you can reside in without needing to drive are bustling urban areas, although many are.
 Well-designed small towns offer positive walk or public transportation scores, too — without all the smog.
 If you have no desire to earn extra cash driving for Uber or Lyft, check out these great places you can live with no automobile necessary.
+Even better, living in cities like the ones mentioned below gives you flexibility to sell your car old junk car.

 1. Boston, MA